 - No weapons (guns, knives, cutting device, sharp objects, sprays, scissors or knitting needles) are allowed in the court.

-If necessary to contact the Court regarding your jury service, call telephone number for the judge on the summons:
+If necessary to contact the Court regarding your jury service, call the number for the judge on the summons:

 What is jury duty?